-Do you know what could happen to your assets if your spouse ever needs to go into a long-term care facility?
-There are a lot of misconceptions out there about Medicaid asset and income requirements, which is dangerous because getting any one of those requirements wrong can lead to a denial of Medicaid benefits.
-One of the more common misconceptions I see as an estate lawyer is about spousal income limits when a spouse enters a nursing home for long-term care.
-Medicaid eligibility rules differ for applicants and their spouses, which complicates the issue further, but does provide some good news; a healthy spouse does not have to give up all of their property, income, or assets if their spouse is entering a nursing home.
+Do you know what could happen to your assets if your spouse needs long-term care?
+There are a lot of misconceptions out there about Medicaid asset and income requirements, so it is important to know what they are.
+Getting any one of the requirements wrong can lead to a denial of Medicaid benefits.
+One of the more common misconceptions I see as an estate lawyer, is about spousal income limits when a spouse enters a nursing home.
+Medicaid eligibility rules differ for applicants and their spouses, which complicates the issue further.
+The good news is that the healthy spouse does not have to give up all of their property, income, or assets if their spouse is entering a nursing home.

-Spouses may also keep a certain amount of their jointly held assets, which in 2021 will be one-half of the joint assets up to $130,380.
-This amount, called the Community Spouse Resource Allowance (CSRA), is also determined annually according to the rate of inflation.
-The healthy spouse may also keep their own vehicle, and either keep or buy a second vehicle to transport the spouse receiving Medicaid benefits, if applicable.
+Spouses may also keep a certain amount of their jointly held assets.
+In 2022, it is one-half of the joint assets up to about $138,00.
+This amount, known as the Community Spouse Resource Allowance (CSRA), is also determined annually by the rate of inflation.
+The healthy spouse may also keep their own vehicle.

-One of the biggest exemptions available to the spouse of a Medicaid recipient is the home.
-The home is not considered a countable asset by Medicaid as long as one spouse continues to live in the home while the other is receiving long-term care covered by Medicaid.
-However, there are certain exceptions to this rule, which is why it’s important to speak with an experienced elder law attorney if you believe you may benefit from this situation.
+One of the biggest exemptions available to the spouse of a Medicaid recipient, is the home.
+The home is not a countable asset by Medicaid, provided that the healthy spouse continues to live in the home.
+The other spouse would likely be in a long-term care facility, covered by Medicaid.
+However, there are certain exceptions to this rule, so please speak with an experienced elder law attorney.

-For more information about Medicaid planning when your spouse is entering a nursing home, or if you or your spouse are considering applying for Medicaid coverage for long-term care issues, please give us a call to set up a consultation.
+If your spouse is entering a nursing home, or if either you or your spouse are applying for Medicaid coverage for long-term care issues, please contact us.
+For more information about Medicaid planning, please give us a call to set up a consultation.